qendil/qendil/CONTRIBUTING.md

 Only the latest LTS version of `node` is supported.

-Rust stable is required to build the project:
+Rust nightly is required to build the project:

 - Rust: https://rustup.rs/
 - Wasm-pack: https://rustwasm.github.io/wasm-pack/installer/